 Trio Tenso is a recorder trio that occupies itself with music from the Renaissance, the Baroque era and music from the 21st century.
 It consists of Katrin Felbermair, Leona Lenger and Johanna Unterpertinger who began studying together at the University of Music and Performing Arts Graz in 2019 - first with Robert Finster, after his retirement in 2021 with Lea Sobbe.
 Their main goal lies in showcasing the variety of the recorder instruments and their repertoire of the last centuries.

 Trio Tenso has received further impulses by Tabea Schwartz, Lydia Graber, Christine Gnigler, Amy Power and others.
 From the beginning of their studies, the three played together in different ensemble constellations.
 Since 2022, they are working together intensely as a trio.
-They performed at different events of the Institute as well as at the Festival for Early Music Summa Sonorum (4x4, summer 2022; Gezwitscher, summer 2023) or at concerts they organized themselves (musica variopinta, Graz/St.Peter, Graz/Waltendorf; Ehrenhausen; summer/autumn 2022; Gezwitscher, Brunico/Südtirol).
-They were also part of the church concert Die Sinfonie Gottes hören on the occasion of the 10th anniversary of the Maria Luggau monastery garden in the Lesach Valley, Carinthia.
+They performed at the Festival for Early Music Summa Sonorum (4x4, 2022; Gezwitscher, 2023; Aufregung im Zauberwald, 2025), at concerts they organized themselves (musica variopinta, Graz/St.Peter, Graz/Waltendorf; Ehrenhausen 2022; Gezwitscher, Brunico/Südtirol 2023).
+They were also part of the church concert Die Sinfonie Gottes hören on the occasion of the 10th anniversary of the Maria Luggau monastery garden in the Lesach Valley, Carinthia (2023).

 musica variopinta